mark-watson/Java-AI-Book/manuscript/reasoning.md

     PL-USER |= (load "test_data/business.plm")
 ~~~~~~~~

 This is a good example because it demonstrates most of the available functionality of PowerLoom in a short 200 lines.
-When you are done reading this chapter, please take a few minutes to read through this example file since I do not list all of it it here.
+When you are finished reading this chapter, please take a few minutes to read through this example file since I do not list all of it it here.
 There are a few things to notice in this example.
 Here we see a rule used to make the relation “contains” transitive:

 {linenos=off}
 ~~~~~~~~